47degrees/fp-with-arrow-videos/Kleisli.md

 # Kleisli :: AndThen

-Or can be used to replace the `Kleisli` result
+Or can be used to replace the `Kleisli` result:

 ```kotlin
 val doubleReplaced =doubleIdKleisli.andThen(Id(2.0), Id.monad()).fix().run(1)